tilo/smarter_csv/docs/data_transformations.md

    => [{:zip=>"00480"}, {:zip=>"51903"}, {:zip=>"12354"}, {:zip=>"02343"}]
 ```

+This will return the column `:zip` as a string with all digits intact.

 ## Remove Zero Values
 `remove_zero_values` is disabled by default.
 When enabled, it removes key/value pairs which have a numeric value equal to zero.